ankowals/saf/README.md

 	(done) a way to manage resources (make sure that open connections will be closed when test is over) => via RestAssured config and closing of ssh, winrm, jdbc, web driver in scenario hooks
-	(done) a way to execute any command on remote host over ssh/winRM (done) ssh/scp/sftp support => sshj library integrated and expectit-core library integrated (done) winRM support => winRm4j library integrated and winRS can be called via ExecutorCore (done) a way to schedule test execution (see Jenkins/TeamCity) => Jenkins integration description available in the readme file
+	(done) a way to execute any command on remote host over ssh/winRM (done) ssh/scp/sftp support => sshj library integrated and expectit-core library integrated (done) winRM support => winRm4j library integrated and winRS can be called via ExecutorCore and WinRSCore (done) a way to schedule test execution (see Jenkins/TeamCity) => Jenkins integration description available in the readme file

 ----------------------------------